BOOTSTRAP 4 INTRODUCTION

 The original name of Bootstrap was Twitter Blueprint.
 It was developed by Mark Otto and Jacob Thornton at Twitter.
 Various libraries that were used before Bootstrap caused inconsistencies and high maintenance burden.

 Few months after the start of Twitter Blueprint many developers started contributing to it as a part of Hack Week.
-Twitter Blueprint was then renamed as Bootstrap and released on 19th Aug 2011 as an open-source project.
+Twitter Blueprint was then renamed Bootstrap and released on 19th Aug 2011 as an open-source project.

 - Bootstrap 2: Released on 31st Jan 2012